tapdata/tapdata-docs/docs/troubleshooting/error-code.md

 <Content />

 If you encounter an issue with a task, you can view related log information at the bottom of the task's [monitoring page](../user-guide/data-pipeline/data-development/monitor-task.md).
-For common issues, Tapdata has defined specific error codes for easier identification, along with their causes and solutions.
+For common issues, TapData has defined specific error codes for easier identification, along with their causes and solutions.

 ## 10001